rustyeddy/rustyeddy.com/content/resume/jobs/csu-chancelor.md

 jobtitle: Senior Software Engineer
 ---

-I was hired by the CSU Chancellors Office for a _"special"_ project, a habit I seem to have gotten myself into regularly over the years.
+I was hired to install and manage the departments first AT&T Unix Mini-computers, UUNET connection and write a bulletin board system for California State Educators.
 <!--more-->

-The second purpose I was hired was to write a bulletin board system.
-It was a very simple, yet flexible and powerful that it took off like wild fire.